henrywu2019/BentoML/docs/source/concepts.rst

 For APIs with ``batch=True``, the user-defined API function will be required to process a list of input item at a time, and return a list of results of the same length.
 On the contrary, @api by default uses batch=False, which processes one input item at a time.
-Implementing a batch API allow your workload to benefit from BentoML's adaptive micro-batching mechanism when serving online traffic, and also will speed up offline batch inference job.
+Implementing a batch API allow your workload to benefit from Kappa's adaptive micro-batching mechanism when serving online traffic, and also will speed up offline batch inference job.
 We recommend using batch=True if performance & throughput is a concern.
 Non-batch APIs are usually easier to implement, good for quick POC, simple